 In preparation for writing this article I came to a bit of an unsettling conclusion.
-I have a bit of an addiction and it may be a little out of control.
+I have an addiction and it may be a little out of control.

 I have flashlights in every vehicle I own, in every section of my home, on my rifles, pistols, and shotguns.
 I carry one in my pocket and a headlamp in my backpack everywhere I go.
 And I even (at the risk of sounding more ridiculous then I already do) wear one on a necklace.